applyikfwork/Cafe/replit.md

 # Cafe Central Station - Next.js Application

 ## Overview
 A modern cafe website built with Next.js 15, featuring a public-facing menu showcase and an admin dashboard for managing menu items.
-The application uses Google Genkit AI to generate compelling menu item descriptions.
+The application uses Google Genkit AI to generate compelling menu item descriptions and Firebase Firestore for real-time data management.

 **Technology Stack:**
 - Next.js 15.3.3 with TypeScript